 Where to go next

-Start with CAP, PACELC and DDIA, then study Jepsen to evaluate real guarantees of distributed data systems.
+Start with CAP, PACELC, and DDIA, then move to Jepsen so you can evaluate the real guarantees of distributed data systems with confidence.

 Strengthen coordination and resilience

-Continue with consensus protocols, distributed transactions, distributed-systems testing and multi-region design to manage failures systematically at scale.
+Continue with consensus protocols, distributed transactions, distributed-systems testing, and multi-region design to manage failure systematically at scale.

 Related chapters

-- Consensus protocols: Paxos, Raft and leader election - it explains how cluster state is coordinated while preserving correctness during node failures.
+- Consensus protocols - shows how cluster state is coordinated while preserving correctness during node failures.

-- Jepsen and consistency models: validating system claims - it adds a practical validation layer for consistency guarantees through failure-driven testing.
+- Jepsen and consistency models - helps validate real system guarantees through failure-driven testing.

-- Distributed transactions: 2PC and 3PC - it deepens consistency design for multi-step business operations across services and storage boundaries.
+- Distributed transactions: 2PC and 3PC - extends the discussion to multi-step business operations that span services and storage systems.

-- Multi-region / Global Systems - it extends distributed design to global routing, cross-region replication and disaster recovery.
+- Multi-region / Global Systems - pushes the discussion toward global routing, cross-region replication, and recovery strategy.